Jimmy

 - Step 1 – Empty dust cup: Completely empty and wipe the dust cup with a dry cloth.

 - Step 2 – Clean or replace filters: Remove pre-motor and HEPA filters.
 Tap off dust.
 If washable, rinse with cold water and allow to dry fully for 24 hours.
-Replace filters if odor persists.
+Replace filters if the odor persists.

 - Step 3 – Clean cyclone: Brush dust from cyclone cones and mesh.

-- Step 4 – Air out vacuum: Leave the vacuum (without battery) in a dry, ventilated area for several hours.
+- Step 4 – Air out vacuum: Leave the vacuum (without the battery) in a dry, ventilated area for several hours.

 - Step 5 – Prevent recurrence: Empty the dust cup after each use and avoid vacuuming damp materials.